nianton/GraphLite/docs/users.md

     }
 };

-// Supports extended B2C tenant properties e.g. for a property
+// Supports extended B2C tenant properties e.g. sample for a property
 // 'TaxRegistrationNumber' registered on the tenant: user.SetExtendedProperty("TaxRegistrationNumber", "120498219");